hpjohnson/assignment-1-planet/README.md

 ### Navigation

 A standard [Bootstrap navbar](https://getbootstrap.com/docs/5.3/components/navbar/) is used for navigation, as it has a familiar layout which is good for user experience.
+It shrinks to a dropdown on medium screens.

 ### Hero

 The hero image does not use a [Bootstrap jumbotron](https://getbootstrap.com/docs/5.3/examples/jumbotron/) as requested, rather a custom implementation.
+I have simply used a background image, with a translucent black box on top.
+This allows me to use a unique, light text colour for the main title such that it stands out from the rest of the content on the page.

 Instead of including a positive message here, I moved it to the end of the page and combined it with the positive affirmations outlined.
 In its place is an appropriate tagline for the website.

 ### Information Cards

-As requested, [Boostrap cards](https://getbootstrap.com/docs/5.3/components/card/) were used to display content about symptoms and tips.
+As requested, [Boostrap cards](https://getbootstrap.com/docs/5.3/components/card/) are used to display content about symptoms and tips.

 ### Resource Links

-[Boostrap cards](https://getbootstrap.com/docs/5.3/components/card/) were used for the links to external resources, as they are simple to use.
-Big, contrastful buttons that stand out are placed on each card that link to the appropriate page.
+[Boostrap cards](https://getbootstrap.com/docs/5.3/components/card/) are used for the links to external resources, as they are simple to use.
+Big, contrastful buttons that stand out are placed on each card that link to the appropriate page in a new tab.
 ### Positive Affirmations

-Instead of a list of commonly used quotes or generic positive messages that have lost all meaning, I chose to merge the encouraging message requested in the hero section with this section.
+Instead of a list of commonly used quotes or generic positive messages, I chose to merge the encouraging message requested in the hero section with this section.
 On the website, this section is titled "Words of Encouragement".
+This makes the message seem more personal, and hopefully have more meaning than a variety of generic phrases or quotes that people have heard many times over.

 ### Buttons

 Buttons and clickable icons are coloured to contrast with the background.
 They have a simple hover effect in which they change colour and enlarge slightly.
+The buttons are screenreader accessible, each with a label stating where they link to, and the fact that they open in a new tab.

 ### Footer

 The footer contains links to social media websites, a link to the creators github, and the required credit for the stock images.
+I chose to use [Font Awesome](https://fontawesome.com/) icons for these, as they take up less space on the screen.
+Each icon acts as a link, so they have the same accessibility features as the buttons mentioned above.

 ## Contact Page